Chuck Noll: Post-coaching life

-Noll retired as Steelers head coach after the 1991 season with a record of 209–156–1, regular season and postseason combined.
-He was elected to the Pro Football Hall of Fame in 1993.
+Noll retired as Steelers head coach after the 1991 season with a career record of 209–156–1, including regular season and postseason games.
+He was elected to the Pro Football Hall of Fame two years later, in 1993.

-The last team he coached gave him a gift of a stationary bicycle, which he avidly used.
+Noll maintained a residence in Sewickley, a suburb of Pittsburgh, and also spent time at his Florida home.
+The Pittsburgh Steelers gave him a gift of a stationary bicycle, which he avidly used.
+Noll's mobility was limited by chronic back problems.
+His soft-spoken nature remained consistent, granting occasional, yet infrequent, interviews between his retirement and his death.

-Noll maintained a residence in suburban Pittsburgh, however, he spent some time at his Florida home.
-His mobility was limited by chronic back problems.
-Noll held the ceremonial title of Administration Adviser in the Pittsburgh Steelers' front office but had no real role in the team's operations after his retirement.
+Noll held the ceremonial title of administration adviser in the Pittsburgh Steelers' front office but had no real role in the team's operations after his retirement.

 He spent about half the year in Pittsburgh with his wife Marianne.
 Their son, Chris, is a teacher in a private high school in Connecticut.

+Death

-Noll died of natural causes in his suburban Pittsburgh condo on June 13, 2014, having suffered for years from Alzheimer's disease, a heart condition and back problems.
-Noll's funeral was held on June 17, 2014 at St. Paul's Cathedral in Pittsburgh.
+Noll died of natural causes in his Sewickley, Pennsylvania, condominium on June 13, 2014, after suffering for several years from Alzheimer's disease, a heart condition, and back problems.
+Noll's funeral was held on June 17, 2014, at St. Paul's Cathedral in Pittsburgh.